 Students choosing to withdraw from a class must do so no later than three weeks prior to the end of the semester.
 If a student withdraws from a class, with a passing grade, they will receive a grade of "WP" (Withdraw-pass).
 They are then assigned to a no-credit class for the remainder of the semester and will receive a grade of "NC."
 The "WP" grade is entered for information purposes only and will not affect a student's grade point average.
-If a student withdraws from a class, with a failing grade, they will receive a grade of "WP" (Withdraw-fail).
-They are then assigned to a no-credit class for the remainder of the semester and will receive a grade of "WP".
-"WF" grade a grade of "WP" (Withdraw-fail).
+If a student withdraws from a class, with a failing grade, they will receive a grade of "WF" (Withdraw-fail).
 They are then assigned to a no-credit class for the remainder of the semester and will receive a grade of "NC."
-The "WP" grade will affect the student's grade point average.
+The "WF" grade will affect the student's grade point average.